sharma-subendra-kr/LimberGridView/README.md

 **I am constantly trying to improve the arranging algorithm and this will be done in patches.**

-If you find a bug or an error please report by sending an email to _jobs.sharma.subendra.kr@gmail.com_.
+If you find a bug or an error please report by sending an email to _reach.subendra.kr@gmx.com_.